nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - Mash through, and enter the first city to the right, move Sprigg to first.

-#### Highwayman (2100/7)
+#### HighwayMan (2100/7)

-**Note:** ExhaustGas after 2 Highwayman Attacks Phases prioritize getting Harle to level 4 after the 2nd Attack.
+**Note:** ExhaustGas after 2 HighwayMan Attacks Phases prioritize getting Harle to level 4 after the 2nd Attack.

-**Highwayman Pattern:** Attack x2, ExhaustGas, Rampage, Attack x3
+**HighwayMan Pattern:** Attack x2, ExhaustGas, Rampage, Attack x3

 - Sprigg - Get to Level 5 - DoppelGanger WightKnight
+  - Sprigg got to Level 5 or WightKnight before HighwayMan Attacks
+    - Sprigg - DoppelGanger WightKnight
     - Lynx - 1 - Strengthen WightKnight
-- Harle - 1 - TurnWhite WightKnight
+    - Harle - 1's until WightKnight is at 5 Stamina - TurnWhite WightKnight
-- WightKnight - (1 or 3) / 3
-- Lynx - Get to Level 1 - TurnWhite Lynx
-- Harle - Get to Level 4
-- Harle - Panacea WightKnight (if hit by exhaust gas)
     - WightKnight - 3 / 3
-- Lynx - 2 / 2 / 2 (or Blackout Self)
+    - HighwayMan - 2nd Attack
+    - Harle - Get to Level 5
+    - Lynx - 1's until WightKnight is at 5 Stamina - TurnWhite Lynx
     - WightKnight - 3 / 3
+    - HighwayMan - ExhaustGas
+    - Harle - 1's until WightKnight is at 5 Stamina Panacea WightKnight (Meteorite if WightKnight is not hit by darkness)
+    - WightKnight - 3 / 3
+    - HighwayMan - Rampage
+    - Lynx - 3
+    - WightKnight - 3
+  - Sprigg got interrupted
+    - Sprigg - Get to Level 5 - DoppelGanger WightKnight
+    - Lynx - 1 - Strengthen WightKnight
+    - HighwayMan - 2nd Attack somewhere in between Harle's Attacks
+    - Harle - 1's until AP Allows or HighwayMan attacks
+    - WightKnight - (1 or 2 or 3) / 3
+    - Harle - TurnWhite WightKnight
+    - Lynx - 1's to refresh Harle's Stamina needed to get to Level 3 - TurnWhite Lynx (+1 Harle Stamina due to Element Use)
+    - Harle - Get to Level 4 (Hope it hits)
+    - HighwayMan - ExhaustGas
+    - Harle - Panacea WightKnight (if WightKnight is not hit by darkness)
+    - Lynx - Best Attacks you can do that puts WightKnight at 6 Stamina
+    - WightKnight - 3 / 3
+    - HighwayMan - Rampage
+    - Lynx - 2 / 2 / 2 (or 1 / 2 / 2 - Blackout Lynx)
+    - WightKnight - 3 / 3
+    - WightKnight and Lynx - 3 / 3 until HighwayMan dies
 - Use the Heal with Consumables Option
 - **SPLIT AFTER THE WIN MENU**